 What Is The MATCH List?

-Why Do Merchants End Up On The MATCH List?
+How Do Merchants End Up On The MATCH List?

 Generally, a merchant ends up on the MATCH list because their activities, for one reason or another, create a higher risk for the acquiring bank to do business with them.
 The specific reasons for being added to the MATCH database can vary.
 Having too many chargebacks, participating in fraudulent activity, or money laundering are all activities that can get you listed.

 In the past, Mastercard made it really easy for acquiring banks to add merchants to the list, but, in recent years, they’ve become stricter with their guidelines.
-To land on the list, a merchant must have done something specifically forbidden.
+A merchant must have done something specifically forbidden to land on the list.
 These bad acts are listed in a table in Mastercard’s Security Rules and Procedures (SRP), Section 11.5.

-|04||Excessive Chargebacks: With respect to a Merchant reported by a Mastercard Acquirer, the Merchant’s chargebacks in any single month exceeded 1% of its Mastercard sales Transactions in that month, and those chargebacks totaled USD 5,000 or more.
+|04||Excessive Chargebacks: The merchant’s chargebacks in any single month exceeded 1% of its Mastercard sales Transactions in that month, and those chargebacks totaled USD 5,000 or more.
 Or the merchant exceeded the chargeback thresholds of American Express, as determined by American Express.|

-|05||Excessive Fraud: The merchant’s fraud-to-sales dollar volume ratio was 8% or greater in a calendar month, and the Merchant effected 10 or more fraudulent Transactions totaling USD 5,000 or more in that calendar month.|
+|05||Excessive Fraud: The merchant’s fraud-to-sales dollar volume ratio was 8% or greater in a calendar month, and the merchant effected 10 or more fraudulent transactions totaling USD 5,000 or more in that calendar month.|

-|07||Fraud Conviction: There was a criminal fraud conviction of a principal owner or partner of the Merchant.|
+|07||Fraud Conviction: There was a criminal fraud conviction of a principal owner or partner of the merchant.|

-|09||Bankruptcy/Liquidation/Insolvency: The Merchant was unable or is likely to become unable to discharge its financial obligations.|
+|09||Bankruptcy/Liquidation/Insolvency: The merchant was unable or is likely to become unable to discharge its financial obligations.|

-|11||Merchant Collusion: The Merchant participated in fraudulent collusive activity.|
+|11||Merchant Collusion: The merchant participated in fraudulent collusive activity.|

-|12||PCI Data Security Standard Noncompliance: The Merchant failed to comply with Payment Card Industry (PCI) Data Security Standard requirements.|
+|12||PCI Data Security Standard Noncompliance: The merchant failed to comply with Payment Card Industry (PCI) Data Security Standard requirements.|

-|13||Illegal Transactions: The Merchant was engaged in illegal Transactions.|
+|13||Illegal Transactions: The merchant was engaged in illegal transactions.|

-|14||Identity Theft: The Acquirer has determined that the identity of the listed Merchant or its principal owner(s) was unlawfully assumed for the purpose of unlawfully entering into a Merchant Agreement.|
+|14||Identity Theft: The acquirer has determined that the identity of the listed merchant or its principal owner(s) was unlawfully assumed to enter into a merchant agreement illegally.|